Long Island City: Blissville

 Blissville, which has the ZIP Code 11101, is a neighborhood within Long Island City, located at and bordered by Calvary Cemetery to the east; the Long Island Expressway to the north; Newtown Creek to the south; and Dutch Kills, a tributary of Newtown Creek, to the west.
 Blissville was named after Neziah Bliss, who owned most of the land in the 1830s and 1840s.
 Bliss built the first version of what was known for many years as the Blissville Bridge, a drawbridge over Newtown Creek, connecting Greenpoint, Brooklyn and Blissville; it was replaced in the 20th century by the Greenpoint Avenue Bridge, also called the J. J. Byrne Memorial Bridge, located slightly upstream.
 Blissville existed as a small village until 1870 when it was incorporated into Long Island City.
-Historically an industrial neighborhood, it has Triangle 54, a small park with a monument at 54th Avenue and 48th Street.
+Historically an industrial neighborhood, it has The Blissville Veterans Memorial, a small park with a monument at the intersection of Greenpoint Avenue; Van Dam Street and Review Avenue.